t3kit/t3kit-starter/README.md

 1. Start with `composer create-project`

     ```shell
-    composer create-project --no-dev --no-scripts --remove-vcs t3kit/t3kit-starter my-new-project v10.0.0-beta
+    composer create-project --no-dev --no-scripts --remove-vcs t3kit/t3kit-starter my-new-project v10.0.0-beta.2
     ```

 2. Use as a template in *GitHub* (recommended).
-If you are using *GitHub* to store your future project, then you can just clone *t3kit-starter* as a template to your new project repository with `Use this template` green button.
+If you are using *GitHub* to store your future project, then you can just clone *t3kit-starter* as a template to your new project repository with `Use this template` green button in *t3kit* organization in the *t3kit-starter* repository.

-## Start with t3kit development
+## Start with t3kit local development

 1. Check that [nginx-proxy](#nginx-proxy) started
 2. `git clone git@github.com:t3kit/t3kit-starter.git` - Clone the repository
 3. `composer env` - Configure local development environment variables

-    _*Note: To continue with Docker you need to create an environment `.env` file for your project based on an example `local.env`.
-You need to create `.env` file manually by running: `composer env` or `cp .localconf/local.env .env`._
+    _*Note: To continue with Docker based local development you need to create an environment `.env` file for your project based on an example `local.env`.
+You can create `.env` file by running: `composer env` as described above or `cp .localconf/local.env .env`._

     - Check all environment variables in `.env` file and change them if it needed
     - OS-specific settings in `.env` file